Visibility and impact: Measuring impact with altmetrics

 • English language contributions to Wikipedia

-The Altmetric doughnut is designed to easily identify how much and what type of attention a research output has received.
-The Attention Score is an automatically calculated, weighted count of all of the attention a research output has received and is presented at the centre of the doughnut.
-The surrounding colours reflect the mix of sources mentioning that score; blue for Twitter, yellow for blogs, red for mainstream media sources and so on.
+The Altmetric Doughnut is designed to help you easily and visually identify how much and what type of attention a research output has received.
+The Altmetric Attention Score is an automatically calculated, weighted count of all of the attention a research output has received and is presented at the centre of the doughnut.
+The higher the score, the greater the attention, and this score will increase in real-time.
+The surrounding colours reflect the mix of sources mentioning that score; blue is used for X (formerly Twitter), yellow for blogs, red for mainstream media sources.
 You can click on the doughnut to visit the details page for the particular research output and to see the original mentions and references that have contributed to the attention score.

 The Altmetric score is a quantitative measure of the attention that a scholarly article has received and uses 3 main factors: